apache/spark/docs/sql-programming-guide.md

 ## Upgrading From Spark SQL 2.3 to 2.4

   - Since Spark 2.4, Spark will evaluate the set operations referenced in a query by following a precedence rule as per the SQL standard.
 If the order is not specified by parentheses, set operations are performed from left to right with the exception that all INTERSECT operations are performed before any UNION, EXCEPT or MINUS operations.
-The old behaviour of giving equal precedence to all the set operations are preserved under a newly added configuaration `spark.sql.legacy.setopsPrecedence.enabled` with a default value of `false`.
+The old behaviour of giving equal precedence to all the set operations are preserved under a newly added configuration `spark.sql.legacy.setopsPrecedence.enabled` with a default value of `false`.
 When this property is set to `true`, spark will evaluate the set operators from left to right as they appear in the query given no explicit ordering is enforced by usage of parenthesis.
   - Since Spark 2.4, Spark will display table description column Last Access value as UNKNOWN when the value was Jan 01 1970.
   - Since Spark 2.4, Spark maximizes the usage of a vectorized ORC reader for ORC files by default.
 To do that, `spark.sql.orc.impl` and `spark.sql.orc.filterPushdown` change their default values to `native` and `true` respectively.
   - In PySpark, when Arrow optimization is enabled, previously `toPandas` just failed when Arrow optimization is unable to be used whereas `createDataFrame` from Pandas DataFrame allowed the fallback to non-optimization.
 Now, both `toPandas` and `createDataFrame` from Pandas DataFrame allow the fallback by default, which can be switched off by `spark.sql.execution.arrow.fallback.enabled`.